Francisco Felipe Villanueva: Political career

-Villanueva served as the Visayan delegate to the Malolos Congress, where he conferred with Gen. Emilio Aguinaldo and Apolinario Mabini to assure that the Visayas would be included in nascent First Philippine Republic.
-Villanueva subsequently served two terms as representative of the first district of Iloilo from 1909 to 1916, and as the one of the first senators (alongside Jose Altavas) of the seventh senatorial district comprising Iloilo, Capiz and Romblon from 1916 to 1919.
+In 1904, he became the registrar of titles for the province of Iloilo.
+In 1907, he fully dedicated his career to politics under the Insular Government.
+Villanueva subsequently served two terms as representative of the first district of Iloilo from 1909 to 1916, and as one of the first senators (alongside Jose Altavas) of the seventh senatorial district comprising Iloilo, Capiz and Romblon from 1916 to 1919.
 He also served as Senate majority floor leader during the Fourth Legislature in 1916–1919.